GPropersi/urls4irl_personal/README.md

     - [x] User can remove a URL
     - [x] Show all members of a UTub
     - [x] Make frontend AJAX call to add URLs to a UTub
+    - [x] Scrollable Divs for each Panel
+    - [x] User can add or remove a tag
+    - [x] Each URL is a card that displays all relevant info on click
 - [x] **Backend (So Far)**
     - [x] Backend routing for basic User/UTub/URLs/Tag functionalities
     - [x] Correct permissions for certain events: